grain-lang/binaryen.ml/README.md

 ## MacOS C++ Compiler

-When including this library in your MacOS executables, you'll need to specify `-cc clang++` in your `(ocamlopt_flags)` stanza.
+When including this library in your `dune` MacOS executables, you'll need to specify `-cc clang++` in your `(ocamlopt_flags)` stanza.
 This is required because Binaryen will throw errors for itself to catch and using `clang++` is the only way to handle them correctly.
 You can find more info on this [ocaml issue](https://github.com/ocaml/ocaml/issues/10423).

-You're stanza could look something like this:
+Your stanza could look something like this:

 ```diff
  (executable